raganwald/raganwald.github.com/index.md

 ---

+<p class="quotation">Reg was always my ‘secret weapon’ for getting a new initiative off the ground.
+He understood our code and our product and what it was capable of, and he understood our customers and their needs.</p>
+<p class="quotation">Reg was exceptional at translating a product manager’s vision for a new feature into an actionable technical plan and architecture given all of the constraints inherent in adapting working software to new capabilities, then getting the rest of the team on-board and executing.</p>
+<p class="author">—<a href="https://www.linkedin.com/in/jasonadiller/">Jason Diller</a>: VP of Engineering, Georgias</p>

+---

 ## Who I Am

 I'm [technical](#i-am-technical); I ship [products](#i-ship-products); I recognize when [what got us here, won't get us there](#i-recognize-when-what-got-us-here-wont-get-us-there); I am a strong [communicator](#i-am-a-strong-communicator); and I foster [collaboration](#i-foster-collaboration).